jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-14.md

 cube of the numerator and that of the denominator separately, and we shall have ²⁷⁄₆₄ for the cube of ¾.

 **155.** If it be required to find the cube of a mixed number, we must first reduce it to a single fraction, and then proceed in the manner that has been described.
-To find, for example, the cube of li, we must take that of \, which
+To find, for example, the cube of 1½, we must take that of  ³⁄₂, which is ²⁷⁄₈ or 3⅜; also the cube of 1¼, or of the single fraction ⁵⁄₄, is ¹²⁵⁄₆₄, or 1⁶¹⁄₆₄; and the cube of 3¼, or of ¹³⁄₄, is ²¹⁹⁷⁄₆₄, or 34²¹⁄₆₄.

+**156.** Since aaa is the cube of a, that of ah will be aaahhh ;
+whence we see, that if a number has two or more factors, we may find its cube by multiplying together the cubes of those factors.
+For example, as 12 is equal to 3 x 4, Ave multiply the cube of 3, which is 27, by the cube of 4, which is 64, and we obtain 1728, the cube of 12 ; and farther, the cube of %a is Sflofl, and consequently 8 times greater than the cube of a : likewise, the cube of 3a is 9!laaa ; that is to say, 27 times greater than the cube of a.

+157. Let us attend here also to the signs -|- and —.
+It is evident that the cube of a positive number -}-« must also be positive, that is -\-aaa\ but if it be required to cube a negative number —-a, it is found by first taking the square, which is -{-aa, and then multiplying, according to the rule, this square by —o, which gives for the cube required —aaa.
+In this respect, therefore, it is not the same -with cubic numbers as with squares, since the latter are always positive : whereas the cube of —1 is —1, that of —2 is —8, that of —3 is —27, and so on.